cvs2023/reading-mode-ext/README.md

 # reading-mode-ext

-In this extension if calculated the read time based on the words present on the webpage inside article or section tag.
+This extension calculates the read time based on the words present on the webpage inside article or section tag.
 Its working perfectly for medium articles.

 # Future Changes